kaigao6/RemindR-cordova-android/README.md

 This is two screen Android Cordova App that lets the user do three things:
 - add a local notification;
 - list saved local notifications;
-- delete an existing local notification.
+- delete an existing local notification

 Layout & Navigation